96boards/documentation/ConsumerEdition/CE-Extras/DockerCE.md

 Here you will see how to do it with a base Stretch aarch64 Docker image.

-This example uses a USB thumb drive (at /dev/sda1) on a DragonBoard 410c to avoid running out of storage space.
+This example uses a USB thumb drive (at /dev/sda1) on a 96Boards to avoid running out of storage space.
 The USB drive needs to be mounted with `-o exec`.

 ```shell
 $ sudo apt-get install debootstrap